AndyVN2000/task-flow/README.md

   - Solution: Write test doubles/stub out of `Task` and inject the double/stub into my test cases.

 - Completely test and implement implementations of `Task` interface.
+  - Implement an `ArchivedTask` class that is immutable.
+  - Implement the mutator methods of `TaskImpl`.

 ## Maven